Frequently asked questions about XARELTO®

 DVT prophylaxis after knee or hip replacement surgery

-Observe closely and promptly evaluate any signs or symptoms of blood loss in patients with CrCl 30 to 50 mL/min.
+Observe closely and promptly evaluate any signs or symptoms of blood loss in patients with CrCl 15 to <30 mL/min.
+Avoid using XARELTO® in patients with CrCl <15 mL/min.

 Patients who develop acute renal failure while taking XARELTO® should discontinue the treatment.